 What are the Performance and Physique Applications Of L-Carnitine?

-L-carnitine's bona fide role as a fat-burning supplement is well-established.
+L-carnitine's bona fide role as a fat-burning supplement is well established.
 During bulking periods, it can help limit fat gains and make a "cleaner" bulk.
 If you're cutting, it can help transport the fat you have into your cellular furnaces to get burned as energy.

 Burning fat as fuel: Some of the most interesting recent research into L-carnitine supplementation focuses on how it can enhance athletic performance.
 In one study, University of Nottingham Medical School researchers had one group of athletes consume 2 grams of L-carnitine along with 80 grams of a high-glycemic carb first thing in the morning and four hours later for 24 weeks.
 Another group only took the carbs.

-The researchers found that during low-intensity cycling, the subjects taking L-carnitine burned 55 percent less muscle glycogen while increasing the body's ability to burn fat by 55 percent.
+The researchers found that during low-intensity cycling, the subjects taking carnitine burned 55 percent less muscle glycogen while increasing the body's ability to burn fat by 55 percent.
 During high-intensity cycling, the subjects taking L-carnitine had lower levels of lactic acid and higher levels of creatine phosphate, one of the primary building blocks of ATP.

-Fatigue resistance: When the Nottingham researchers measured the subjects' ability to resist fatigue during a cycling test, they found that subjects taking L-carnitine were able to go more than 25 percent longer.
+Fatigue resistance: When the Nottingham researchers measured the subjects' ability to resist fatigue during a cycling test, they found that subjects taking the supplement were able to go more than 25 percent longer.
 This was likely because they burned more fat while preserving muscle glycogen, in addition to having lower levels of lactic acid and higher levels of creatine phosphate.

-Better blood flow and pumps: L-carnitine's performance benefits not only stem from its ability to increase fat burning and decrease glycogen use, but also from the way it can enhance blood flow to the muscles.
+Better blood flow and pumps: This supplement's performance benefits not only stem from its ability to increase fat burning and decrease glycogen use, but also from the way it can enhance blood flow to the muscles.
 Increased blood flow means more nutrients and hormones go where they're needed most during exercise.

 How does this work?
-For one, L-carnitine reduces oxidative damage in the body's nitric oxide (NO).
+For one, carnitine reduces oxidative damage in the body's nitric oxide (NO).
 But it also enhances the activity of a key enzyme involved in your body's NO production.
 The net result is higher NO blood levels, which not only enhance energy during workouts, but also muscle recovery following workouts.

 Are There Side Effects to L-Carnitine Supplementation?